 - The type of credit you have.
 For example, student loans, car loans, and your mortgage as well as store credit cards.

 - Credit utilization.
 This is how much credit you’re actually using.
-Using too much of your available credit will increase your score.
+Using too much of your available credit will decrease your score.

 - Late payment history.
 Late payments negatively impact your score the most in the first two years, but they will stay on your report for seven.